DelazJ/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 otherwise Python will complain::

   >>> import qgis.core
-  ImportError: No module named qgis.core
+  ModuleNotFoundError: No module named 'qgis.core'

 This can be fixed by setting the ``PYTHONPATH`` environment variable.
 In the following commands, ``<qgispath>`` should be replaced with your actual